visciang/cake/README.md

 # Cake

-Cake (**C**ontainerized m**AKE**) is a portable pipeline executor.
+Cake (**C**ontainerized m**AKE**) is a portable pipeline executor - a CI/CD framework to
+define and execute "reproducible" pipelines that can run on on any host with docker support,

 ![dalle](./docs/cake.png)

-It can be used as a CI/CD framework to define and execute "reproducible" pipelines that can run on on any host with docker support.

 ## Features and characteristics